-2.2.4 Crew Assignment

-Any assignment or change in the duties of your crewmembers takes place in the Crew Assignment module.
+2.2.4 Crew Assignment: Any assignment or change in the duties of your crewmembers takes place in the Crew Assignment module.
 Here you can page through your personnel files and make or change any assignments.
 Each crewmember is summarized on the cover of his or her personnel file, which is displayed on the lower part of the screen.
 Duties and current assignments (if any) are displayed on the upper part of the screen.
-You can assign a crewmember to a particular duty when that crewmember's file is on the screen and when the required duty is highlighted on the upper part of the screen.
-Once you assign a crewmember, the "highlight bar" moves down to the next position.
-When all the duties have been assigned, the highlight bar disappears and you can return to the Starport amphitheater.
-See your reference card for details.
-If you want to change any assignments above the highlight bar, exit Crew Assignment and reenter.
+You can assign a crewmember to a particular duty when that crewmember's file is on the screen.
+See your Command Summary Card for details.

-2.2.5 Bank

-Here you can examine your bank records, in the form of your 10 most recent financial transactions, showing dates, descriptions, amounts, and your ending balance.
+2.2.5 Bank: Here you can examine your bank records, in the form of your 10 most recent financial transactions, showing dates, descriptions, amounts, and your ending balance.
 If your ending balance is negative, and you need to buy engines or Endurium, you will need to sell off inventory in order to leave the Starport.
 You may not buy anything on credit.

-2.2.6 Ship Configuration

-Here you can outfit your ship, repair damage, sell old equipment, and name (or rename) your ship.
+2.2.6 Ship Configuration: Here you can outfit your ship, repair damage, sell old equipment, and name (or rename) your ship.
 You can choose from the following options: